ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 torch_fp32_out = model_fp32(input_fp32)
 ```

     The capture_pre_autograd_graph call will be changed to a torch.export.export call once it supports the pre autograd capture functionallity.

-Note: Currently, there is a known issue when using only kwargs as inputs.
+    *Note*: Currently, there is a known issue when using only kwargs as inputs.
 See pytorch/pytorch#113744 for more information.

 ```
 model_export = capture_pre_autograd_graph(model_fp32, (input_fp32, ))
 ```
-Use the pt2e API to prepare, calibrate, and convert the model
+Use the pt2e API to prepare, calibrate, and convert the model.
 Torch-MIGraphX provides a custom Quantizer for performing quantization that is compatible with MIGraphX.

-Note: Additional configs will also work as long as the configs ensure symmetric quantization using the signed int8 datatype.
+*Note*: Additional configs will also work as long as the configs ensure symmetric quantization using the signed int8 datatype.
 Currently, only symmetric quantization is supported in MIGraphX.

 ```
 quantizer = MGXQuantizer()